FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 	},
   }
 ```
-4. There are two other files that you can use to customize your zombie outfits - `HairOutfitDefinitions.lua` & `AttachedWeaponDefinitions.lua`
-Which you place later in this folder of the mod :

 In `HairOutfitDefinitions.lua`, you can designate one specific haircut or a range of haircuts for that zombie outfit.
 In `AttachedWeaponDefinitions.lua`, you can choose what items will spawn attached to the zombie for that outfit.

+4. There are two other files that you can use to customize your zombie outfits - `HairOutfitDefinitions.lua` and `AttachedWeaponDefinitions.lua` which you place later in the following mod directory:
   `\AuthenticZClothing\media\lua\shared\Definitions`